quentingrchr/magic-ball-of-excuses/README.md

 ## Why

-The design and challenge for the front-end integration really inspired.
+The design and challenge for the front-end integration really inspired me.

 ## How